KayKim106/seasonDetector/README.md

 - Detect Season accroding to the user location and month, display, simple image with text message.

-# This is for understanding react component life cycle method and props
+# Understanding React Life Cycle and props

  # Let's Excute it!